srmilind/srmilind/README.md

 - 👋 Hi, I’m @srmilind
-- 👀 I’m interested in ...PYTHON
+- 👀 I’m interested in ...Python & Hacking
 - 🌱 I’m currently learning ...PYTHON ,AI & ML
-- 💞️ I’m looking to collaborate on ...Python & HAcking
+- 💞️ I’m looking to collaborate on ...Python
 - 📫 How to reach me ...GITHUB

 <!---